 Perry Sheffield, MD

 Dr. Sheffield is a pediatrician with a commitment to international community service.
 Before beginning medical school, Dr. Sheffield served as a Fulbright Scholar, where she conducted a biogas feasibility study in Madagascar.
 Dr. Sheffield continues to travel internationally to provide medical care to underserved communities.
+Her research interests include climate change and asthma, and she is Deputy Director of Mount Sinai's Pediatric Health Specialty Unit (PEHSU).

 Susan Teitelbaum, PhD